shubham5659/Prodigy_SD_Task2/README.md

 ## 🧠 Learning Objectives

--Understand how to generate random numbers using Math.random() -Practice using loops and conditionals in Java
+- Understand how to generate random numbers using Math.random()
+- Practice using loops and conditionals in Java
--Work with the Scanner class for user input
+- Work with the Scanner class for user input